rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 **Nexora Electronics** is a fictitious global electronics retailer with operations spanning North America, Europe, and Australia.
 The company offers a diverse range of consumer electronics including computers, mobile devices, TVs, cameras, audio systems, home appliances, and entertainment products.
 Nexora’s omnichannel strategy allows it to sell products both through its e-commerce platforms and physical retail stores.

-This project is built on six years of transaction-level data (from 2016 to 2021),sourced from Maven Analytics and includes multiple interconnected datasets, covering:
+This project is built on six years of transaction-level data (from 2016 to 2021) includes multiple interconnected datasets, covering:

 •	Sales and order transactions